PROJECT DESIGN & PROGRAM GOALS

-With the Educational Program and Space Summary completed as part of the PDP (Preferred Development Program) submittal to the MSBA in January, the project team is now in the midst of developing the PSR-- or Preferred Schematic Report for submittal in March.
-Before the "New Lynch" can be developed in Schematic Design, the MSBA requires multiple options be studied during the Feasibility Study and submitted in the March PSR package:
+With the Educational Program and Space Summary completed as part of the PDP (Preferred Development Program) submittal to the MSBA in January, the project team next developed the PSR-- or Preferred Schematic Report for submittal in March 2022.
+Before the "New Lynch" could be developed in Schematic Design, the MSBA required multiple options be studied during the Feasibility Study and submitted in the March PSR package:

 Each project and site presents unique challenges and opportunities.
-Multiple criteria are considered in evaluating the different Lynch development options including, but not limited to:
+Multiple criteria were considered in evaluating the different Lynch development options including, but not limited to:

 Suitability to the site